-There was approximately the same number of OFO events during this quarter (11) as compared to the same quarter in the previous year (7).
+The number of OFO events during this quarter (8) is comparable to the number in the past several quarters.
+There was a small decrease in the number of OFO events compared to the third quarter of 2001, when there were twelve (12) OFO events.
 The frequency of OFO events has remained at approximately the same level during the past several quarters.

 The ineffectiveness of customer-specific OFOs has led PG&E to call system-wide OFOs during high-inventory conditions, even when the customer-specific criteria were met.
 PG&E believes that calling the system-wide OFO is necessary to avoid the more disruptive receipt point capacity allocation in order to maintain safe operating pressure in the pipeline system.
+PG&E has proposed to include a daily imbalance limit in its Gas Accord II-2004 testimony.
+While the proposed daily limit is very large, it may improve the effectiveness of customer-specific OFOs.

 CPBA imbalances on OFO days have exacerbated pipeline conditions.
 PG&E will continue to explore options to reduce the impact of the gas production imbalances on other market participants.
+PG&E has proposed to make CPBA imbalances subject to OFO provisions, including noncompliance charges, in its Gas Accord II-2004 testimony.
+If approved as filed, this would be effective January 2004.